Authentic Puerto Rican Sofrito

 Added to shopping list.
 Go to shopping list.

-Ingredients1 h 5 m servings 29 cals
+Ingredients1 h 5 m servings 29

 Original recipe yields 64 servings (4 16-ounce containers)